OA-DET3D: Embedding Object Awareness as a General Plug-in for Multi-Camera 3D Object Detection: Introduction

+On the contrary, query-based 3D object detectors directly extract query features from multi-camera inputs without explicit view transformation.
+Typically, these detectors use a set of learnable parameters or uniform grid-like distributions in 3D space as the initial object queries~\cite{DETR3D, sparsebev}, projecting each query onto the image plane to sample features from specific locations.
+However, query-based feature sampling also has its issues.
+Without prior knowledge of depth, queries along each camera ray, such as q1 to q4 highlighted in Figure \ref{fig:comp}(b), sample the same image location, resulting in considerable ambiguity regarding the object's position along the depth axis.
+To better visualize, we evenly distribute dense queries on the BEV map, it can be noticed that the features of the object form a noticeable tailing phenomenon on the BEV, as illustrated by the red circle in Figure \ref{fig:comp}(b).

-To address these challenges, in this work, we aim to extract features that can give additional cues to the object's 3D spatial information.
-In particular, we focus on two such features.
-The first one is the object's depth information we can estimate from the original images, and the second one is the foreground pseudo-point cloud (\emph{e.g.} object-centric pseudo-3D representation) we can obtain by combining the object locations on images and the estimated depth maps.
-These two features provide additional 3D spatial information for each object, and by fusing them with the BEV features we can enhance the spatial details of the objects.
-Thus, the detection system becomes more \emph{object aware}.
-Formally, we introduce \systemname, which devises such a branch to enhance the BEV-based 3D object detection by harvesting the object-aware 3D information as explained above.
+In this paper, our objective is to provide additional cues for distinguishing objects from background information by leveraging explicit depth features and object-centric 3D features.
+First, we estimate depth under object-level supervision.
+Second, we localize objects in images and project the pixels belonging to objects into a foreground pseudo-point cloud, (\emph{e.g.} object-centric pseudo-3D representation), to extract voxel features.
+These two features provide valuable 3D spatial information for each object.
+By integrating them with BEV features or query features obtained from the baseline model, we enhance the spatial details of objects, thereby rendering the detection system more \emph{object aware}.
+Formally, we introduce \systemname, which incorporates a branch designed to enhance BEV-based 3D object detection by harnessing these two object-aware features as explained above.